Physical Symptoms of Depression

 Depression and health go hand in hand.
 It affects the body as well as the mind.
 Identifying the physical symptoms of depression can help with managing it.

 What leads to depression and health issues?
 Researchers continue to study depression and its effects on health.
-What they are finding out is that causes of depression may be varied and could include: Chemical imbalances in the brain, nerve function, inflammation of immune receptors1, or even brain cell regeneration.2
+What they are finding out is that causes of depression may vary such as having an excess of cortisol, a stress hormone, or even having a smaller hippocampus.1

-Triggers that could lead someone to become depressed include:3
+Triggers that could lead someone to become depressed include:2

 - Seasonal depression